Pittenweem: Politics

 The local Member of the UK Parliament (representing North East Fife) is Wendy Chamberlain of the Liberal Democrats.

 The local (representing Fife North East) Member of the Scottish Parliament (MSP) is Willie Rennie of the Scottish Liberal Democrats.

 From 1885 to 1983, Pittenweem was part of the East Fife Parliamentary constituency, its most famous MP being Prime Minister H. H. Asquith (Liberal) from 1886 to 1918.

 Sport

 The local football team is Pittenweem Rovers AFC.
 The local rugby team is Waid Academy FPRFC.

+Bus services

+Pittenweem is served by two main bus services operated by Stagecoach East Scotland.
+These are: